Our finances

 Our Reserves Policy

-We maintain cash reserves to ensure that we can deliver our planned commitments in the event of unforeseen financial challenges.
-The minimum level of reserves we must hold are agreed by our Board of Trustees and monitored regularly.
-In 2021 the agreed level was £500,000 – £550,000.
+We maintain sufficient unrestricted cash reserves to ensure that we can deliver our planned commitments in the event of unforeseen financial challenges.
+The minimum level of reserves we must hold is agreed by our Board of Trustees and monitored regularly.

 Our supporter promise